Balance Exercises for People with Parkinson’s Disease

 7) Lateral Weight shift

-Stand with feet shoulder breadth apart.
+Stand with your feet kept at your shoulder breadth apart.
 Gradually shift your weight to the right as far as possible, without taking a step.

 Hold every position for three seconds.
 Repeat ten times.